eecs280staff/tutorials/docs/setup_caen.md

 </div>

 ## Login with `ssh`
 Now log in to CAEN Linux.
-Your terminal is now a shell on a *different computer*.
+Your terminal is now a shell on a *different computer*, `caen-vnc-vm16` in this example.
+Yours may be different.
 Don't forget to change `awdeorio` to your own uniqname.
 ```console
 $ ssh awdeorio@login-course.engin.umich.edu
 $ hostname